rustinact/rustinaction.github.io/_posts/basics/2023-11-18-organizing-rust-code.markdown

 - **Multi-file crate**: A crate can also consist of multiple Rust source files, organized into modules.
 - **Dependency management**: Crates can depend on other crates, and these dependencies are specified in the `Cargo.toml` file.
 The Rust package manager, **Cargo**, is used for building (compiling), testing, and managing dependencies for Rust projects.

 > **Note**: A crate is the smallest amount of code that the Rust compiler considers at any given moment.
-Even if we run the Rust compiler, "rustc," and pass a single source code file, the compiler considers that single file to be a crate.
+Even if we run the Rust compiler, `rustc`, and pass a single source code file, the compiler considers that single file to be a crate.
 Crates can contain modules, and the modules may be defined in other files that get compiled with the crate.

 ---